DeliaDelAguila/Catalog/Theory/Python Data Structures.md

 ## Tuple

-The tupples as the lists are sequence data types, where we will not just store the information but also we will process it in some order, having position 0 as the first postion of a list or a tuple.
+The tuples as the lists are sequence data types, where we will not just store the information but also we will process it in some order, having position 0 as the first position of a list or a tuple.

- In the other hand, opposite to the lists that stores homogeneous values, the tuple is an immutable heterogeneous structure.
+ On the other hand, opposite to the lists that store homogeneous values, the tuple is an immutable heterogeneous structure.
 This means,

 1. Heterogeneous: It could have any number of values and they can be of different types
 ```python